craftingcity/The-Known-World/World Notes/Underdark/Upper Northwestern Underdark.md

 Far to its south, [[Mulutumi]] is a fungal city, home to all in the underdark.
 This is where [[The Whitimore Files|The Whitimore]] fled to after being exiled from [[Ungaethram]].

-Centered between the Inverted Tower, Deepburrow, and Mulutumi is the Grazing Fields.
+Centered between the [[Inverted Tower]], [[Deepburrow]], and [[Mulutumi]] is the [[Grazing Fields]].
 This place is lush with growth, attracting hunter and gatherer alike.
 This area is fruitful, but very dangerous.

 South of the Fields, a fungal forest leeches some of the prosperity that the Fields see.

-Slightly northeast is Growth Heart.
+Slightly northeast is [[Growth Heart]].
 A ruin of an old druid's attempts at making the underdark a more comfortable place.

 South some, the crystal sea spans far.